A Unifying Model of Genome Evolution Under Parsimony: Conclusion

 We have introduced a graph model in which a set of chromosomes evolves via the processes of whole chromosome replication, gain and loss, substitution and DCJ rearrangements.
 We have demonstrated upper and lower bounds on maximum parsimony cost that are trivial to compute despite the intractability of the underlying problem.
 Though these cost bounding functions are relatively crude and can almost certainly be tightened for many cases, they become tight for AVGs.
 This implies that we only need to reach AVG extensions to assess cost when sampling extensions.

 To our knowledge, this is the first fully general model of chromosome evolution by substitution, replication, and rearrangement.
 However, it has its limitations.
-For example, it treats recombination as any other rearrangement, and only takes into account maximum parsimony evolutionary histories.
+For example, it treats common rearrangements, such as recombinations and indels as any other rearrangement, and only takes into account maximum parsimony evolutionary histories.
 We anticipate future extensions that incorporate more nuanced cost functions, as well as probabilistic models over all possible histories.

-The constructive definition of the $G$-bounded poset, coupled with the upper and lower bound functions, suggest simple branch and bound based sampling algorithms for exploring low-cost genome histories.
+The constructive definition of the $G$-bounded poset, coupled with the upper and lower bound functions, suggests simple branch and bound based sampling algorithms for exploring low-cost genome histories.
 To facilitate the practical exploration of the space of optimal and near optimal genome histories, we expect that more advanced sampling strategies across the $G$-bounded poset could be devised.